gazette/core/docs/goals_and_nongoals.md

 Brokers are able to immediately serve a newly assigned journal without any replication delay.
-Gazette consumers may optionally have a number of "hot standbys" which replicate database file state and can immediately take over.
+Gazette consumers may optionally have a number of "hot standbys" which replicate database file state and can immediately take over for a failed peer.

  * Non-goals: distributed state & consensus.

-Gazette uses Etcd v3 as the single source-of-truth for distributed state (eg current members, journals, and current assignments).
-Etcd v3 leases are used to detect process failures, and Gazette employs an "allocator" which solves for and applies assignment updates via checked Etcd transactions.
+Gazette uses Etcd v3 as the single source-of-truth for distributed state (eg current membership, journal specifications, and process assignments).
+Etcd v3 leases are used to detect process failures and gate distributed topology changes.
+Gazette employs an "allocator", running atop Etcd API primitives, which solves for distributed zone-aware assignment and horizontal rebalancing.

  * Non-goals: resource management and job scheduling.

 Gazette does not manage workloads or services, such as the provisioning or scaling of brokers or consumers, and relies on an external orchestration framework to perform these tasks.
 The authors use and enthusiastically recommend Kubernetes.